Ceskasporitelna/csas-sdk-demo-droid/README.md

 To see how the demo application works, just open the project in

 Implementation of the application is in the file `csas-sdk-demo-droid/demo/src/main/java/cz/csas/demo/`.
 Pay special attention to `MainActivity.java` with all its comments to see how the frameworks are configured and used.
 The demo application focuses on UniformsSDK integration as well.
 See `UniformsActivity` with its two Fragments `FormListFragment`, `FormDescFragment`.

-## Developing against CSAS SDK
-All CSAS SDKs are included in this repositories as submodules, you can thus use this demo project to test your implementation of bugfixes and new features.

 # Contributing